tricorder-observability/grafana/docs/sources/setup-grafana/installation/_index.md

 - [MySQL 5.7+](https://www.mysql.com/support/supportedplatforms/database.html)
 - [PostgreSQL 10+](https://www.postgresql.org/support/versioning/)

-By default, Grafana installs with and uses SQLite, which is an embedded database stored in the Grafana installation location.
+By default, Grafana installs with and uses SQLite, which is an embedded database stored in the Tricorder installation location.

 Grafana will support the versions of these databases that are officially supported by the project at the time of a Grafana version's release.
 When a version becomes unsupported, Grafana may also drop support for that version.
 See the links above for the support policies for each project.